noctabit/spam-call-blocker-app/README.md

 - **General Blocking**: Toggle to enable or disable call blocking.
 - **Filter by UnknownPhone API**: Use UnknownPhone API to check numbers based on selected language.
+- **Filter by Tellows API**: Use Tellows API to check numbers based on selected country.
 - **Filter by ListaSpam**: Enable filtering based on data from www.listaspam.com.
 - **Filter by Responderono**: Enable filtering based on data from www.responderono.es.
 - **Block Unknown Numbers**: Option to block all numbers not saved in your contacts.